Urho-Net/Samples/README.md

 Make sure you are always using the latest version of [Urho.Net](https://github.com/Urho-Net/Urho.Net) , otherwise some of the samples might not work.

 # Running the Feature Samples on Desktop.
-Make sure that you followed the instructions and installed all the rquired dependencies as described in [Urho.Net](https://github.com/Urho-Net/Urho.Net).\
+Make sure that you followed the instructions and installed all the required dependencies as described in [Urho.Net](https://github.com/Urho-Net/Urho.Net).\
 This applies to Windows,Linux and MacOS.\

 git clone https://github.com/Urho-Net/Samples.git